kanehekili/VideoCut/README.md

 ### How to install
 * Download the videocut*.tar from the download link (see above)
 * Extract it to a location that suits you.
-* Open a terminal to execute the install.sh file with sudo like `sudo videocut/install.sh`
+* Open a terminal to execute the install.sh file inside the folder with sudo like `sudo ./install.sh`
 * (if you are in the download directory - just an example)
 * The app will be installed in /usr/local/bin/videocut with a link to /usr/local/bin.
+* The app should be appear in a menu or "Actvities"
+* Can be openend by selecting a video file & Open with...
 * In the terminal you should be call it via `VideoCut`
 * python qt5, opencv and ffmpeg are required
 * you may now remove that download directory.